jimmed/trashcat/README.md

 - ✍ **First-class TypeScript inference support**

   The provided codecs can (mostly) infer the type of your parsed data, leaving you to get on with the fun parts!

+## 💡 Why would I use this?

+This library is for you, if:

+- you need to parse/serialize raw binary data, such as:
+  - reading/writing a custom file format
+  - interfacing with a network socket on an exotic protocol
+- you want a single source of truth for both your codec's logic, and the data types it handles

 ## 🔌 Installation